digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

    doks-debug-qgw2m   1/1     Running   0          115m
    ```

-If everything looks good then we're all set and we can proceed with the next steps.
+If everything looks good, kill the kubelet.

 ### Killing the Kubelet

-For this to happen we have to `exec` into one of the `doks-debug` Pods and get access to worker node `system services`.
-Once there, we can simply stop the `kubelet` service and watch how the node goes away from the `kubectl get nodes` command output.
+To kill the kubelet, use `kubectl exec` in one of the `doks-debug` pods and get access to worker node `system services`.
+Then, stop the kubelet service.
+This results in the node going from the `kubectl get nodes` command output.

-The experiment steps:
+Perform the following steps:

 1. Open a new terminal window and issue a `watch` for the worker nodes: